Ultraproducts of continuous posets

 {\bf Proof.} First we consider the case of a unary operation $f$, and then we will reduce the general case to this one.
 Assume that $f_i$ is sup-preserving in $\B_i$ for all $i\in I$ and let $f$ denote their ultraproduct.
+We note that a sup-preserving function is always monotonic, thus each $f_i$ is monotonic, and so $f$ is also monotonic.

 \underline{Case I: $f$ is unary.}